VOLT

 Creating a container

-You choose the team cluster, define CPU and memory limits, configure environment variables, decide how ports should be exposed, and optionally enable extra capabilities such as remote desktop support.
+The creation wizard collects: the team cluster, CPU and memory limits, environment variables, port exposure, and optional capabilities such as remote desktop support.

 Create Container